-Under the terms of the exchange, students pay Morris tuition, fees, room, and board, which covers equivalent costs at Kansai Gaidai University.
-Students are expected to pay living expenses, transportation, international health insurance, personal expenses, and any other applicable expenses.
+Under the terms of the exchange, students pay Morris tuition and fees which covers equivalent costs at Kansai Gaidai University.
+Students are expected to pay living expenses (including room and board), transportation, international health insurance, personal expenses, and any other applicable expenses.

 The program is open to University of Minnesota, Morris students regardless of major who have completed at least one year at the University of Minnesota, Morris prior to applying for the program.
 Typically, study in Japan is completed in the sophomore or junior year.
 Students are expected to have a solid academic average of at least a 3.0 GPA on a 4.0 scale and a clear statement of purpose for studying in Japan.
 Previous study of Japanese is encouraged but not required.

 Interested students should contact the Morris Study Abroad Adviser to learn more about this opportunity and to request nomination by the Morris campus prior to completing the online application.